pirate-party-uk/policy/cannabis_legalization.md

 - Ensuring that patients have affordable access to medical cannabis through the NHS, reducing the financial burden on patients with qualifying medical conditions.
 However, we recognize that the availability of cannabis in the NHS depends on internal NHS factors, including supply chain and availability.

-## Recreational Use: Decriminalization and Personal Possession
+## Recreational Use: Legalization and Personal Possession

-The Pirate Party UK advocates for the decriminalization of cannabis possession for recreational use by adults.
+The Pirate Party UK advocates for the legalization of cannabis for recreational use by adults.
 We support:

-- Treating possession of cannabis products, including both the plant material and its THC content, as a civil offense rather than a criminal one for personal use by adults, with a possession limit set at 30 grams.
+- Treating possession of cannabis products, including both the plant material and its THC content, as legal for personal use by adults, with a possession limit set at 30 grams.

-- Decriminalizing the possession of up to 30 grams plant material or 9 grams THC for personal use by adults.
+- Legalizing the possession of up to 30 grams of cannabis, which includes both the weight of the plant material and the THC content, for personal use by adults.

 - Redirecting law enforcement resources towards tackling more serious crimes and addressing the root causes of drug addiction.